ClickUp vs. Asana: Which is Best in 2023? (Detailed Breakdown)

-ClickUp also allows you to create a lineup of your urgent or essential tasks on the homepage.
+ClickUp also lets you create a lineup of your urgent or essential tasks on the homepage.
 The homepage also gives you a quick overview of your daily to-do lists, tasks, and reminders.

-There are tons of other options to make the goal and task tracking simpler.
+There are tons of other options to make goal and task tracking simpler.

 Then there’s the “Roll-Up” functionality that shows the entire spent on different tasks, subtasks, and nested subtasks.

 And now you have ClickUp’s time-tracking features.